dontcry2013/blog/source/_posts/nfs.md

 > **`tail -n100 /var/log/messages`**

-In my case, I was working on a KVM which is use it's own IP, but the NFS server got the host IP, but I add the KVM IP to the config file.
+In my case, I was working on a KVM(Kernel-based Virtual Machine) which is use it's own IP, but the NFS server got its host IP, in the configuration file of the NFS server, I added the KVM IP, so the miss-match of IP address caused a denial of access.

 ## Change /etc/exports

-You shouldn't need to restart NFS every time you make a change to /etc/exports.
-All that's required is to issue the appropriate command after editing the /etc/exports file:
+It is not required to restart NFS every time you make a change to /etc/exports.
+What we need is to issue the appropriate command after editing the /etc/exports file:

 >  **`exportfs -ra`**